© 2026 WNIJ and WNIU

 How did Francisco Solares-Lavarre learn so much about sneakers?
 Three magic words

-In this competitive culture, there's an expression that has acquired a particular meaning.
-Since we live in an environment run by notions like "winners" and "losers," most people avoid using it because of its association with the losing group.
+In this competitive culture, there is an expression that has acquired a particular meaning.
+Since we live in an environment driven by notions like "winners" and "losers," most people avoid using it because of its association with losing.

 However, in my experience, this expression brings the opposite result.
-I learned that, far from placing me in the loser team, it makes me feel better and helps me overcome my shortcomings.
+I learned that, far from placing me on the losing team, it makes me feel better and helps me overcome my shortcomings.

 The expression is "I don't know."

-As an academic, it's assumed that I may know enough to make me conversant in a variety of topics... until I don't.
-Then my conversational skills collapse, I'm adrift… And I resort to the rhetorical life jacket of saying: "I don't know."
+As an academic, it's assumed that I may know enough to be conversant in a variety of topics — until I don't.
+Then my conversational skills collapse, I'm adrift, and I resort to the rhetorical life jacket of saying, "I don't know."

 I admit that the first time I said "I don't know" was in class.
-I admitted my ignorance to avoid teaching something wrong.
-My students were initially surprised, but then they realized that their professor, who writes "PhD" after his name in his syllabus, isn't really all that smart.
+I admitted my ignorance to avoid teaching something incorrectly.
+My students were initially surprised, but then they realized that their professor, who writes "Ph.D." after his name in his syllabus, isn't really all that smart.

 I am Francisco Solares-Larrave, and this is my learned perspective.